radiac/django-yarr/README.rst

 It is recommended that you use ``South`` to manage schema migrations, as future versions of Yarr will need changes to the database.
+This project will switch from South to Django's own migrations (introduced in 1.7) in release 0.7.0 (see the `roadmap <CHANGES>`_ for more details).

 You'll also need something to schedule feed updates - these instructions use cron.